Canop/broot/documentation.md

 * if there's none, and a directory is selected, this directory becomes the new root and the pattern is cleared
 * if there's no verb and a file is selected, `xdg-open` is called on the file

 Hitting `<esc>` clears the current pattern, or brings you back to the previous root.
-If there was none, it quits broot.
+If there is none, it quits broot.

 Hitting `?` brings you to the help screen.